Installation

 Preparation

-- Get your phone's stock boot.img; you can get it from your device manufacturers, you may need payload-dumper-go.
+- Get your device's stock boot.img; you can get it from your device manufacturers.
+You may need payload-dumper-go.

 - Unpack the AnyKernel3 package and get the